hyliang96/Guided-Denoise/README.md

 # Our Experiment environment

-GeForce GTX TITAN X, 12212 MB
+three GeForce GTX TITAN X, 12212 MB

+cuda 8.0, 9.0, 10.0 are all installed, but not sure tensorflow and pytorch was using which cuda version

 Python 3.6.7